Computational modelling and simulation figure

 Computational modelling is used to explain perceptual decisions, predict behaviour, and guide the design of interactive systems.
 The work includes Bayesian cue integration, Kalman filtering, signal processing, simulation, data-driven haptic rendering, psychometric modelling, movement analysis, and machine learning.

-Many of the models address uncertainty.
+Many of the research models address uncertainty.
 Sensory signals are noisy, delayed, context-dependent, and often only indirectly related to the property being judged.
 Formal models help explain how people combine evidence across modalities, how expectations shape perceived timing, why visual-haptic conflicts change perceived stiffness, and how tactile information may be encoded by skin and mechanoreceptor systems.

 The modelling strand also supports open resources and technology translation.
 It underpins datasets and catalogues for XR interaction, tools for timing and psychometric analysis, models of musical synchronisation, simulations of tactile ageing, and methods for turning perceptual knowledge into haptic rendering, VR measurement, and human-machine interaction systems.